scottmallinson/recipease-frontend/README.md

 -  **List recipes:** As a registered user I want to see recipes so that I can choose one to prepare
 -  **Create recipe:** As a registered user I can add a recipe so that I can share it with the community
 -  **View saved recipes:** As a registered user I want to view my saved recipes so that I can see the ones I liked the most
--  **Edit profile:** As a registered user I want to edit my photo, display name, and biography for anonymous and registered users to see
--  **Search recipes:** As a registered user I want to search recipes by name, ingredients, items in my pantry, and/or dietary requirements to identify one to prepare
+-  **Search recipes:** As a registered user I want to search recipes by name, ingredients, and items in my pantry, to identify one to prepare
--  **View recipe:** As a registered user I want to read a recipe to prepare, add notes, save the recipe, and leave feedback
+-  **View recipe:** As a registered user I want to read a recipe to prepare, save the recipe, and share it on social media
--  **View profile:** As a registered user I want to view the profile of a registered user to see their recipes and discover more about them

 ## Backlog